Lei Cheng Uk Han Tomb Museum: History

+According to its structure, inscriptions on the tomb bricks and tomb finds, it is believed that the tomb was built in the Eastern Han dynasty (25–220 AD).
+Here is the explanation by Museum of History:

+Although a number of Han tombs have been discovered in Guangdong province, south of China; the Lei Cheng Uk Han Tomb is the only Han brick tomb unearthed in Hong Kong to date.
+The tomb is an important site to understand the ancient history of Hong Kong and the early activities of Han people.

 Discovery and preservation

 The tomb was accidentally discovered in August 1955, when the Hong Kong Government was levelling a hill slope for the construction of resettlement buildings at Lei Cheng Uk Village (present-day Lei Cheng Uk Estate).
-The tomb was then excavated by members of Hong Kong University and workers of the Public Works Department, Hong Kong under the supervision of Professor F.S.
-Drake, former head of the Chinese Department at the University of Hong Kong.
-After excavation, the tomb and an exhibition hall were formally opened to the public in 1957.
-In November 1988, the Han Tomb was declared as a gazetted monument by the Hong Kong Government, and it is now protected and preserved permanently under the Antiquities and Monuments Ordinance.
+The tomb was then excavated by members of University of Hong Kong (HKU) and workers of the Public Works Department, under the supervision of Professor Frederick S. Drake, former head of the Chinese Department at HKU.
+After excavation, the government intended to demolish the tomb, but the tomb was eventually preserved due to high public interest.
+The tomb and its exhibition hall were formally opened to the public in 1957.
+In November 1988, the Han Tomb was declared as a gazetted monument by the Hong Kong Government, and is now protected and preserved permanently under the Antiquities and Monuments Ordinance.

-Due to conservation reasons, visitors have not been able to enter the tomb itself since the mid-1980s.
-They now have to view it through a glass panel at the entrance passage, and the tomb is sealed in a temperature and humidity controlled environment.

-The tomb, which had been protected by concrete, waterproofing layers, topsoil and turf, suffered from rainwater leakage problems and its protection underwent a renovation project completed in 2005.
-The renovation works included the building of a canopy to cover the tomb.
+Since the mid-1980s, visitors have no longer been allowed inside the tomb due to conservation concerns.
+It can instead only be viewed through glass panel at the entrance passage.
+The tomb is sealed in a temperature- and humidity-controlled environment, and is protected by concrete, waterproofing layers, topsoil, and turf.
+Following rainwater leakage problems, the tomb was renovated in 2005, with the addition of a canopy to cover the tomb.

-3D Laser Scanning Technology in digital recording of structures was applied to capture 3D images of the structure.
+3D laser scanning technology in the digital recording of the structures was applied to capture 3D images of the structure.
+An exhibition hall opened in 1988, when the tomb was declared a gazetted monument.
+The hall was refurbished in 2005.
+Details on the discovery and characteristics of the tomb, as well as bronze and pottery artefacts found in the tomb are on permanent display in the exhibition hall.

 The museum

 The tomb and gallery came under the management of the former Urban Council in 1969.
 The museum later became a branch of the Hong Kong Museum of History in 1975.
-As such, it is managed by the Leisure and Cultural Services Department of the Hong Kong Government.
-A newly built exhibition hall opened in 1988, when the tomb was declared a gazetted monument.
-The hall was refurbished in 2005.
+As such, it is presently managed by the Leisure and Cultural Services Department of the Hong Kong government.

-Details on the discovery and characteristics of the tomb, as well as bronze and pottery artefacts found in the tomb are on permanent display in the exhibition hall.

 A 3D digital animation in the exhibition hall provides a detailed view of the interior of the tomb.
 Moreover, a 1:1 replica of the inside of the Lei Cheng Uk Han Tomb is displayed at the Hong Kong Museum of History.